-I love dollar stores because they have great deals on so many different types of products, ranging from plates and cups to toiletries and crafts.
-Dollar stores are simple and quiet, there is an amazing variety of merchandise and everything is only a buck, not to mention the fact that you’ll never have to compare brands or prices from different stores, because really, can you get any cheaper?
-Despite all the great deals, there are a few pitfalls to dollar store shopping, and these are some tips for getting the most out of a trip to the dollar store.
+People love dollar stores because they have great deals on so many different types of products, ranging from plates and cups to toiletries and crafts.
+The best part is you’ll never have to compare brands or prices from different stores, because really, can you get any cheaper?

 How To Shop At The Dollar Store